Amazon WorkDocs vs Google Drive

 2014.
 Google Drive adds OpenDocument support, sending files as attachments

-Google is rolling out a series of updates for its cloud-based storage service Google Drive.
-Gmail users will now be able to share Drive documents as attachments that are sent as part of email files.
-That’s useful in case the person receiving the document doesn’t have permission to view the file in Google Drive or if you delete the file from Drive at a later time.
-Google also added support for importing all three major ODF (Open) file formats: .odt files for documents, .ods for spreadsheets, and .odp for presentations.
-That change will make it easier for users to work with files from other open source productivity suites such as LibreOffice.
-On Android, Drive users will also be able to search for files using voice commands within the Google search app.
-A user could say, “OK, Google — search for holiday letter on Drive,” for instance.
+Google is introducing a series of updates for its cloud-based storage service, Google Drive.
+One notable enhancement is that Gmail users can now share Drive documents as attachments within email files.
+This feature proves beneficial when the recipient lacks permission to access the file on Google Drive or if you plan to delete the file from Drive in the future.
+Furthermore, Google has added support for importing the three major ODF (Open) file formats: .odt for documents, .ods for spreadsheets, and .odp for presentations.
+This addition simplifies the process of working with files from other open-source productivity suites like LibreOffice.
+Additionally, Android users of Drive can utilize voice commands within the Google search app to search for files.
+For example, a user can say, "OK, Google — search for holiday letter on Drive," streamlining the file search process.